SumoLogic/sumologic-documentation/docs/get-started/training-certification-faq.md

 -->

 Self-paced option:
-* Learn on your own time at your own pace at no cost to you.
+* Learn on your own time, at your own pace, at no cost to you.
-* Self-Paced courses, lesson recordings and labs are accessible in Sumo Logic Once you understand the materials in the lesson recordings and have conducted the labs, you should be ready for the exam.
+* Self-Paced courses, lesson recordings, and labs are accessible in Sumo Logic.
+Once you understand the materials in the lesson recordings and have conducted the labs, you should be ready for the exam.

 <!--
-* Learn on your own time at your own pace at no cost to you.
-Lesson recordings and labs are accessible in Sumo Logic using the certification page as indicated in the image below.
-Once you understand the materials in the lesson recordings and have conducted the labs, you should be ready for the exam.
+* Lesson recordings and labs are accessible in Sumo Logic using the certification page as indicated in the image below.
 -->

 ### How long does it take to complete an exam?

-While the majority of our certification exams have a duration of 60-minute 30-question, we recommend checking the exam description beforehand.
+The majority of our certification exams have a duration of 60 minutes (30 questions).
+We recommend checking the exam description beforehand.

 On average, most candidates finish in 30 minutes.

 <!--
-### What are the exams like?

-All certifications have an online 60-minute 30-question examination.
-Most questions are multiple choice, and most people finish in 30 minutes on average.
-You're required to answer 75% of the questions correctly to get certification.
 You are free to take the exam whenever and wherever you like at no cost to you.
 Exams are open-book, open-note, and open-internet.
 You are encouraged to use this documentation site during the exam.
 You have multiple amount of attempts to pass an exam.
 Questions may be different and reordered on subsequent attempts.
 -->

 ### What is the pass rate for the exams?